ipld/ipld/FOUNDATIONS.md

 * **Path links.** Pointers that can only point to objects at block boundaries are useful but severely gimped.
-We've been fine up till now because we generally don't *edit* complicated datastructures but this will change.
+We've been fine up till now because we generally don't *edit* complicated data structures but this will change.
   ([#83](https://github.com/ipld/specs/issues/83))
 * **Slice links.** For the same reason, we really should support `/ipld/QmID/start..stop` as a syntax for slicing an array.
 Most programming